Norman Reedus And Andrew Lincoln Praise ‘The Walking Dead’ Season 7 Finale

 “I was like, yes, let’s get back to it!
 It’s nice to finally let a window open up in this room and let some of this air out of here, and it’s nice to get some freedom and some dirt underneath your feet and start running towards killing this guy.”

 While many have voiced complaints that the Season 6 finale of The Walking Dead had too many loose ends, showrunner Scott M. Gimple has said that the Season 7 finale may actually have some kind of ending to it that is a little more final than the previous season’s conclusion.
-Norman Reedus agrees with Gimple, and asserts that after reading the Season 7 finale of The Walking Dead he found that it was totally different to all the other finales that he has been involved in.
+Norman Reedus agrees with Gimple and asserts that after reading the Season 7 finale of The Walking Dead, he found that it was totally different to all the other finales that he has been involved in.

 “It’s completely different than all the other ones.
 It has similar elements, but it’s completely different, and, you know, there might be a little William Wallace in it.”